abhimvp/NextJS/nextjs/README.md

   - you can create these error files specific to different routes.
   - if you just want to have one global error - then you can do it by creating a `global-error.tsx` file in the root of the `app` folder. [code looks like this](https://nextjs.org/docs/app/getting-started/error-handling#global-errors).
   - Also note that `// Error boundaries must be Client Components`.
 Only the closest error file to the file takes priority, means you won't see the content both from Global and route/error.tsx.

+- `Loading UIs` - works very similarly to `error handling` - you want to show some kind of loading progress while data is being fetched for users with a slow internet connection - it is as simple as adding a `loading.tsx` file in the folder.

+  - In there you can create any kind of loader or a nice looking spinner. now as your page reloads this file reloads.

+- next.js also provides `parallel routes` , `intercepting routes` & `localization routes` that displays content based on the user's language.
+Which we can explore in next.js documentation.